cwarden45/DTC_Scripts/Dante_Labs/README.md

 By eye, these are the differerences that I can find between the 23andMe and AncestryDNA uploaded files:

 **1) Nutrigenomics & Lifestyle:** *Predisposition to the deficiency of pantothenic acid (page 3)*: 23andMe upload says "People with your genetic profile are likely to have a predisposition for **pantothenic acid deficiency**" while AncestryDNA upload says "People with your genetic profile are likely to have **regular pantothenic acid levels**".
-I believe this is due to a difference in the genotype for the [rs13141016](https://www.ncbi.nlm.nih.gov/snp/rs13141016) variant in the IGFBP7 gene (GG for 23andMe on page 38; AA for Ancestry DNA on page 36)
+I believe this is due to a difference in the genotype for the [rs13141016](https://www.ncbi.nlm.nih.gov/snp/rs13141016) variant in the IGFBP7 gene (GG for 23andMe on page 38; AA for AncestryDNA on page 36)

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([GG](IGV_NL.rs13141016.png)).